CKs-Technology-News/PrivacyTools/README.md

 - [Linux Mint](https://linuxmint.com/) – Beginner friendly Linux distribution.
 - [LinuxFX](https://www.linuxfx.org/) – Based on Ubuntu, modified KDE Plasma to make it look like Windows 11.
 - [Manjaro](https://manjaro.org/) – Free fast and secure Linux based operating system for everyone, suitable replacement to Windows or MacOS with different Desktop Environments. *[controversial](https://rentry.co/manjaro-controversies) - maybe [fixed](http://allanmcrae.com/2013/01/manjaro-linux-ignoring-security-for-stability/) / Those articles are old, but they are still relevant due to Manjaro still continuing those practices.*
+- [MassOS](https://github.com/MassOS-Linux/MassOS/) – Free GNU/Linux operating system for laptops and desktops which is designed to be minimal and lightweight, without compromising on features.
 - [MX Linux](https://mxlinux.org/) – A cooperative venture between the antiX and MX Linux communities.
 - [NomadBSD](https://nomadbsd.org/) – A persistent live system for USB flash drives, based on FreeBSD®.
 - [OpenSUSE](https://www.opensuse.org) – A community project to develop and maintain a general purpose Linux distribution.